Obiekt 279: Design

-The tank was developed at the Kirov Plant in Leningrad by a group headed by the engineer L. Troyanov.
+The tank was developed at the Kirov Plant in Leningrad by a group headed by engineer L. Troyanov.
 The work on the tank started in 1957, which was based on a heavy tank operational requirements developed in 1956, and a pre-production tank was completed at the end of 1959.

-This unique tank boasted increased cross-country capability.
-It featured four-track running gear mounted on two longitudinal, rectangular hollow beams, which were also used as fuel tanks.
-The tank suspension was hydro-pneumatic with complex hydrotransformer and three-speed planetary gearbox.
+This tank boasted increased cross-country capability; it featured forty seven-track running gear mounted on two longitudinal, rectangular hollow beams, which were also used as fuel tanks.
+The tank suspension was hydro-pneumatic with complex hydrotransformer (also known as torque converter) and three-speed planetary gearbox.
 The track adjuster was worm-type.
 The specific ground pressure of this heavy vehicle did not exceed 0.6 kg/cm2 (~8.5psi).
-The track chain, running practically along the whole track length provided for increased cross-country capabilities on swampy terrain, soft soils and area full of cut trees, Czech hedgehogs, antitank obstacles and the like.
+The track chain, running practically along the whole track length provided for increased cross-country capabilities on swampy terrain, soft soils and area full of cut trees, Czech hedgehogs, and other antitank obstacles.

 The tank was equipped with the powerful 1000 hp 2DG-8M diesel engine, enabling the 60 metric ton tank to attain 55 km/h (34mph) speed, with active range of 300 km (186 miles) on one refuel.
 It also had auto fire-fighting systems, smoke laying equipment and a combat compartment heating and cooling system.

-Armour
+Armor

 The tank hull, with a maximum armour thickness of 269 mm, was covered by a thin, elliptical shield protecting it against APDS and shaped charge ammunition.
 It comprised large cast irregular shape structures of variable thickness and slope.
 The all-cast front part of the hull was rounded in shape with thin armour panels against HEAT projectiles, which ran around the edges of the front and sides of the hull.
-The sides of the hull were also cast and had similar protective armour panels.
+The sides of the hull were also cast and had similar protective armor panels.

 The all-cast turret, with a maximum armor thickness of 319 mm, was rounded and had anti-HEAT protective panels.
 The turret ring was also heavily protected.
 The tank was equipped with chemical, biological, radiological, and nuclear (CBRN) protection.